cdimascio/uuid-mongodb/README.md

 # Create a binary UUID from a valid uuid string
 const mUUID2 = MUUID.from('393967e0-8de1-11e8-9eb6-529269fb1459')

-# Create a binary UUID from a MongoDb Binary (when you want to view it as a string e.g. mUUID3.toString())
+# Create a binary UUID from a MongoDb Binary
+# This is useful to get MUUIDs helpful toString() method
 const mUUID3 = MUUID.from(/** MongoDb Binary of SUBTYPE_UUID */)
 ```